 Halifax travel agent shares top tips for booking summer holidays - from trying something new to being flexible

+Halifax travel agent shares top tips for booking trips during the summer holidays

 Reports have shown that people are more eager than ever to get their annual summer holidays locked in this year.